nicolai5965/Ai_Financial_Assistant/backend/BACKEND_DOCS.md

   - Makes switching between providers easier
   - Improves modularity and maintainability by separating concerns

+### 3. Logger Configuration Pattern
+- **Purpose**: Centralizes logging configuration to ensure consistent logging across the application.
+- **Implementation**:
+  - **`logging_config.py`**: Provides a centralized configuration for application logging:
+    - Configures log formats, handlers, and log rotation
+    - Uses a factory function (`get_logger()`) to provide consistent logger instances
+    - Ensures logs are properly saved to the logs directory
+- **Benefits**:
+  - Provides consistent logging behavior across the application
+  - Centralizes logging configuration in one place
+  - Makes it easy to adjust logging behavior application-wide
+  - Ensures important information is properly captured for debugging and monitoring

 |--------------------------------|
 |      Potential Future Folders  |
 |--------------------------------|